China sacks mayor of Nanjing city - Xinhua

 An earlier report in the online version of the official People's Daily newspaper said Ji was under investigation over "economic problems", another euphemism for corruption.

-The People's Daily online report, citing other Chinese media reports, said Ji's case may have involved some 20 million yuan.
+The People's Daily online report, citing other Chinese media reports, said Ji's case may have involved some 20 million yuan ($3.3 million).

 President Xi Jinping, who took office in March, has called corruption a threat to the ruling Communist Party's survival and vowed to go after powerful "tigers" as well as lowly "flies".